-William L. Kovacs, usually referred to as “Bill Kovacs”, has been involved in the nation’s policy making process for over four decades.
-His book Reform the Kakistocracy: Rule by the Least Able or Least Principled Citizens, was published in April 2019.
-Currently Bill writes commentary for The Libertarian Republic, The Hill, Townhall and Reality News, in addition to writing in his blog, www.ReformTheKakistocracy.com
+William L. Kovacs usually referred to as “Bill Kovacs”, has been involved in the nation’s policymaking process for over four decades.
+His Award-winning, 5-Star book, Reform the Kakistocracy: Rule by the Least Able or Least Principled Citizens, was published in April 2019.
+On October 15, 2020, Bill’s second book, The Left’s Little Red Book on Forming a New Green Republic, was released.
+Currently, Bill writes commentary for The Libertarian Republic, The Hill, Townhall, and Reality News, in addition to writing in his blog, www.ReformTheKakistocracy.com

 Bill has held positions as senior vice president for environment, technology & regulatory affairs for the U.S. Chamber of Commerce, a chief counsel on Capitol Hill providing legislative counsel on two landmark laws in one Congress, chairman of a state environmental board, a partner in several Washington, DC law firms and a legislative assistant and counsel to a member of Congress.
 He has testified before Congress, at least, thirty-nine times, participated in hundreds of federal agency rulemakings, written policy and law review articles, and has given major policy presentations in over forty states.

 Some of his notable achievements include being chief-counsel on the enactment of two historic laws in one session of Congress – the Resource Conservation and Recovery Act, the first U. S. law to regulate solid and hazardous waste, and the Railroad Revitalization and Regulatory Reform Act of 1976 which reorganized the bankrupt Penn Central Railroad into Conrail.
 This law saved the railroad industry in the Northeast and Midwest United States and was the largest corporate reorganization in the U.S. at that time.